imirzadeh/stable-continual-learning/README.md

 ```

 ## 3. Replicating the Results
+Note: I will add an updated version of the code soon.
+If you have problem reproducing the results, please see the instructions for reproducing [experiment 1](https://github.com/imirzadeh/stable-continual-learning/issues/1) and [experiment 2](https://github.com/imirzadeh/stable-continual-learning/issues/5).

 We provide scripts to replicate the results:
  * 3.1 Run ```bash replicate_experiment_1.sh``` for experiment 1 (stable vs plastic).
  * 3.2 Run ```bash replicate_experiment_2.sh``` for experiment 2 (Comparison with other methods with 20 tasks).